Per Wiberg

 Per Jonas Wiberg (born 8 June 1968) is a Swedish musician who has been a member of the bands Spiritual Beggars (1998–) as a keyboardist, King Hobo (2007–) as a keyboardist, guitarist, and vocalist, and Kamchatka (2015–) as a bassist and vocalist, and his solo band Per Wiberg (2019–) and Switchblade (2020–) as a bassist.
 Wiberg was formerly in the bands Death Organ (1993–1997) as an organist, Boom Club (1994) as a vocalist, and Opeth (2003–2011) as keyboardist and backing vocalist.

-Before joining Spiritual Beggars, Wiberg was a member of Death Organ, a band based in Borlänge.
-He has also fronted the band Boom Club, of the same area.
+Before joining Spiritual Beggars, Wiberg was a member of Borlänge-based band Death Organ.
+He has fronted the band Boom Club, of the same area.

 Wiberg toured with Opeth from the 2003 Deliverance/Damnation tour onward, and joined Opeth officially in 2005.
-Wiberg provided backing vocals for Opeth in addition to his keyboard duties.
+Wiberg provided backing vocals for Opeth in addition to keyboard.
 It was announced on 6 April 2011 that Wiberg was leaving Opeth as part of a mutual decision between him and the other band members.

-Wiberg played the keyboard in the intro to "Enemy Within" by the melodic death metal band Arch Enemy.
-He has also played piano on Swedish progressive rock band Anekdoten's 1993 release Vemod.
+Wiberg played the keyboard in the intro to "Enemy Within" by melodic death metal band Arch Enemy.
+He played piano on Swedish progressive rock band Anekdoten's 1993 release Vemod.

 In 2007, Wiberg collaborated on a project called King Hobo with Clutch drummer Jean-Paul Gaster and Kamchatka guitarist Thomas Andersson.

-Since 2012 he has been a live musician for the Swedish doom metal band Candlemass as well as joining Swedish band Switchblade on selected dates as a keyboard player.
+Since 2012, he has been a live musician for Swedish doom metal band Candlemass as well as joining Swedish band Switchblade on selected dates as a keyboard player.
 He also played bass when needed.

 Wiberg has collaborated on all Big Scenic Nowhere releases since 2019, including two studio albums and two EPs.